 It’s Not Meant to Be

 We all want to have meaningful careers, and teaching is a great way to add meaning to your life.
 But, when you are in a toxic work situation, it forces you to lose passion in a career you love.
-Suddenly, your job now becomes a mundane or frustrating task when it is supposed to be fulfilling.
-It?s hard to find meaning in a career you don’t enjoy.
+Suddenly, your job becomes mundane or frustrating when it is supposed to feel fulfilling.
+It’s hard to find meaning in a career you don’t enjoy.
 And it’s a fallacy to think you’ll be able to make it work.
 Don’t find yourself in a place of regret by staying too long.
 This is a big sign that leaving teaching may be the right choice.

 When you don’t care anymore, it shows.
 If you find it challenging to feel impactful in your work and don’t enjoy working through the challenges with students to make them better people, then the spark that once motivated you every day has fizzled out.
 Students deserve an engaged teacher and if your situation is keeping from being the best teacher you can be, it’s time to find something that will bring you joy every day.
 Your goal every day should be about how you can make yourself and everyone else around better.
 If you’ve been thinking to yourself, “I want to quit teaching,” you may be completely done.

-If you feel stuck, unchallenged, bored, and have a strong desire for something new, it’s time to act now before you get trapped in career quicksand.
+If you feel stuck, unchallenged, bored, and desire something new, it’s time to act now before fall into career quicksand.
 If you feel like you are no longer moving forward in your career and the more you try to make it work, the further down you sink, then it’s time to reach for a lifeline to pull you out.
 Don’t get in too deep to where you feel like you can’t move.
 Your career survival depends on it.